sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-1.md

 ***

-This room is part 1 in a 3-part series going over the fundamentals of Linux, a family of open-source Unix-like operating systems.

 ## Task 1: Introduction

-Task 1 welcomes you to the module and explains what you will learn.
+This module will have you:
+* Running your very first commands in an interactive Linux machine in your browser
+* Teaching you some essential commands used to interact with the file system
+* Introduce you to how users and groups work on Linux (and what this means for us as penetration testers)

 ## Task 2: A Bit of Background on Linux

-Task 2 explains where Linux is commonly used: websites, control panels, critical infrastructure, etc. The task also explains that Linux is an umbrella for a group of similar Unix-like operating systems.
+Linux is commonly used for websites, control panels, critical infrastructure, and more.
+Linux is actually an umbrella term for a group of operating systems all based on Unix.
+We refer to these operating systems as "flavors" of Linux.

 <details>